Azure/azure-sdk-for-js/sdk/digitaltwins/digitaltwins/README.md

 # Azure Azure DigitalTwins client library for JavaScript

-This package contains an isomorphic SDK for Azure DigitalTwins API.
+This package contains an isomorphic SDK for Azure DigitalTwins API to provide access to the Azure Digital Twins service for managing twins, models, relationships, etc.

 ## Getting started